Set QoS on Windows clients

 The new policies you've created won't take effect until Group Policy has been refreshed on your client computers.
 Although Group Policy periodically refreshes on its own, you can force an immediate refresh by following these steps:

-On each computer for which you want to refresh Group Policy, open a command console.
-Ensure that the command console is set to run as administrator.
+On each computer for which you want to refresh Group Policy, open a Command Prompt as administrator (Run as administrator).

 At the command prompt, enter